 Direct debits processed using a BSB and Account Number can be cancelled at any time by phoning us on 1300 651 400 OR by completing a Direct Debit Cancellation Request and forwarding it to our Payment Processing Department fax on (02) 4921 9106.
 They can also be cancelled by contacting the debitor directly.

-A direct debit processed using a Visa debit or credit card can be cancelled by contacting us on 1300 651 400, by sending us a secure mail within Internet Banking or by visiting any branch.
+A direct debit processed using a Visa debit or credit card can be cancelled by contacting us on 1300 651 400, by sending us a secure mail within Online Banking or by visiting any branch.
 The cancellation of this type of direct debit will require a new card and PIN to be ordered on your behalf.

 We will need to look in to this for you and will need you to provide information regarding the transactions such as the amount and when the transactions were attempted.

 You can call us on 1300 651 400 during our Contact Centre hours of operation (Monday to Friday 8.00am - 5.30pm and Saturday 8.00am - 1.00pm) and a friendly staff member will be able to assist you.

-Alternatively you can send Greater Bank a secure mail from within Internet Banking, Mobile Banking or our App, providing the information required to investigate the declined transactions.
+Alternatively you can send Greater Bank a secure mail from within Online Banking or our App, providing the information required to investigate the declined transactions.

 If you’ve found a card which you had previously reported as lost, firstly – that’s great luck!